jasonriedy/GrB-mxm-timer/README.md

 This should build out of the box on a generic host system.

-To link with LucataGraphBLAS, override LDLIBS and possibly LDFLAGS to point to your build.
+To run on the stationary core but call LucataGraphBLAS via the SC/GC interface, override LDLIBS and possibly LDFLAGS to point to your build.

-To build completely as a MWX, add similar overrides (as well as the compiler), and call `make TARGET_MWX=1`.
+To build completely as a MWX for the Gossamer cores, add similar overrides (as well as the compiler), and call `make TARGET_MWX=1`.